-It says, "When first challenged to admit defeat, most of us revolted.
-We had approached A.A. expecting to be taught self-confidence.
-Then we had been told that so far as alcohol is concerned, self-confidence was no good whatever; in fact, it was a total liability.
-Our sponsors declared that we were the victims of a mental obsession so subtly powerful that no amount of human will power could break it.
-There was, they said, no such thing as the personal conquest of this compulsion by the unaided will.
-Relentlessly deepening our dilemma, our sponsors pointed out our increasing sensitivity to alcohol-an allergy they called it.
-The tyrant alcohol wielded a double-edged sword over us: First we were smitten by an insane urge that condemned us to go on drinking, and then by an allergy of the body that ensured we would ultimately destroy ourselves in the process.
-Few indeed, were those who, so assailed, had ever won through in singlehanded combat.
+When it says in the 12 by 12, " The tyrant alcohol wielded a double-edged sword over us: First we were smitten by an insane urge that condemned us to go on drinking, and then by an allergy of the body that ensured we would ultimately destroy ourselves in the process.
+Few indeed, were those who, so assailed, had ever won through in single-handed combat.
 It was a statistical fact that alcoholics almost never recovered on their own resources.
 And this had been true, apparently, ever since man had first crushed grapes."

 This says to me that I came here because I drank a lot.
 I drank booze a lot.
 I lived with booze and it was going to kill me, it was going to kill me dead.
 I knew that.
 My own past track record proved that.
 Each of us carries with us that track record.
 But it also tells me that even though I'm sober it's still gonna kill me.

 This is a death sentence for an alcoholic, whether or not he wants to look at it.
 It means that even though I stopped drinking I'm gonna die, I'm not gonna make it.
 The reason I won't be able to make it is because I've got something wrong with me.
-I'm still talking about the alcohol-side of things; I'm still talking about the drunkenside of things; the drunken behavior; the drunken-stage-of-life, and so on.
+I'm still talking about the alcohol-side of things; I'm still talking about the drunken-side of things; the drunken behavior; the drunken-stageof-life, and so on.
 And I can't get away from it with my unaided will.
 I can't stop it.
 There's no way.
 I don't have the power.

 Step One tells me, after the dash, that my life is unmanageable.
 But I don't know what an unmanageable life is.
 I thought that just staying sober, not drunk, was the name of the game, and that alone was the ticket for this recovery program.
 It's not.
 Step One tells me that my life is unmanageable when I'm drinking.
 My life is unmanageable when I'm drunk and that's very, very evident.
 But it also tells me that after I'm sober my life is still unmanageable whether I'm wet or dry, drunk or sober, it makes no difference at all.

 In the beginning I had no other choice but to go to, and to live in, A.A.
 On Page 58 of the Big Book it says, "Those who do not recover are people who cannot or will not..."
 I was a "will not."
 I wouldn't believe this.
 I wouldn't look at this.
-I wouldn't accept this.
+I wouldn't accept it.
 I said, "No way, man.
 That's not me.
 All I really have to do is just don't drink."
 And I started thinking like that.
 The next thing I knew the Big Book was closed.
 I listened to my sponsor.
 He was a good man and I believed him.
 But I would go my way regardless of what he said to me.
 When I admit something I have to start becoming aware that something is going on.